- Sony A7 III

 - Many other bags too, too many to mention!

 Other miscellaneous items:

 I exclusively shoot on Lexar and SanDisk SD Cards.

-I also have a mixture of 32GB and 16GB SanDisk Extreme Pro (95MB/sec) UHS-I SD cards too but these are only to be used in cases where the UHS-II cards are all full.
+I also have a mixture of 128GB, 32GB and 16GB SanDisk Extreme Pro (95MB/sec) UHS-I SD cards too but these are only to be used in cases where the UHS-II cards are all full.
 The SanDisk cards are faster than some of the other UHS-II cards that are available too.

-This is a custom built Ivy-bridge based i7 desktop PC running at 4.1GHz; to this I have added 2x8GB DIMMS to give me 16GB RAM (I can upgrade this to 32GB should the need arise).
-The operating system and applications use a Corsair 512GB SSD and there is a 5TB Western Digital Caviar Black drive for my data; there is also an on-board 1TB drive for local backups and installation files.
-As I also play games on the computer there is an over-clocked ASUS Nvidia 670 (with 2GB) graphics card too (I suspect that I will have to upgrade this to a GTX980Ti in the not too distant future), the card came from Scan and a link to their site is here.
+This is a custom built AMD Ryzen 7 Desktop PC, the PC has 16GB RAM althouh I’m sure that at some point I’ll upgrade this to 32GB should the need arise.
+The operating system and applications use a Samsung M.2 NVMe 512GB SSD and there is a 5TB Western Digital Caviar Black drive for my data.
+As I also play games on the computer there is an over-clocked ASUS Nvidia GeForce GTX 1080 Ti graphics card too, All of the components came from Scan and a link to their site is here.

 I use and X-rite i1 Display Pro to calibrate both the iMac’s display as well as the DELL 24” monitor, I purchased my device from WEX Photographic; this replaced an older device (made by Gretag Macbeth) and costs around £158.
 Click the link here to purchase one from WEX.
 A link to X-Rite’s website for the i1Display Pro is here.